karthikkeyan/CircularSeek/README.md

 ### Begin

-The size of the thumb 20x20, which is not a good enought size for user interaction.
-We dont want our user to be touching the views precisely.
+The size of the thumb 20 x 20, which is not a good enought size for user interaction.
+We don’t want our user to be touching the views precisely.
 We want our user to interaction with our views naturally.
 So we need to increasing the touch region on the thumb view by some points.

 ```swift
 let rect = CGRectInset(self.thumbButton.frame, -20, -20)